Please confirm topic selection

 • may cast or brace (TLSO) in extension

-• must be followed for non-union and kyphotic deformity
+• patients must be followed closely for nonunion and kyphotic deformity

 • Operative